Connect a domain to an IP address

 -

 Wait for the added resource record group to propagate to the DNS servers.
-The propagation time can take up to 72 hours.
+Propagation may take up to 72 hours.

 -

-Optional: check resource records.
-If resource records do not appear on DNS servers 72 hours after creation, create a ticket.
+Optional: check the resource records.
+If the resource records do not appear on the DNS servers after 72 hours, create a ticket.

 3. Delegate domain management

-In order to transfer control of domain resource records to Servercore servers, the domain must be delegated - you must specify these servers in the domain's NS records.
+To transfer the management of domain resource records to Servercore servers, you must delegate the domain — specify these servers in the domain's NS records.

 - Go to the control panel of the domain registrar where your domain is registered.

-- In the NS records, replace the values with Servercore's NS servers:
+- In the NS records, replace the values with the Servercore NS servers: